Notes on isocrystals: Restriction functors

 It is reasonable to expect an analogue of Theorem~\ref{T:cut by curves} for extension from convergent to overconvergent isocrystals, but this is presently unknown.
 Somewhat weaker results have been obtained by \cite{shiho-cut-over}; for instance, one must assume that the underlying connection extends to a strict neighborhood. \begin{conj} An object of $\FIsoc(X)$ extends to $\FIsoc(X,Y)$ if and only if for every curve $C \subseteq Y$, the pullback object in $\FIsoc(C \times_Y X)$ extends to $\FIsoc(C \times_Y X, C)$.
 In particular, an object of $\FIsoc(X)$ extends to $\FIsoc^\dagger(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc(C)$ extends to $\FIsoc^\dagger(C)$.
 (This holds for unit-root objects by Theorem~\ref{T:unit root1} and Theorem~\ref{T:unit root2}.) \end{conj}

-\begin{remark} In conjunction with Theorem~\ref{T:cut by curves}, Conjecture~\ref{conj:cut over} would imply that an object of $\FIsoc(U)$ extends to $\FIsoc(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc(C \times_Y U)$ extends to $\FIsoc(C)$.
+\begin{remark} In conjunction with Theorem~\ref{T:cut by curves} (or more precisely, its expected extension to arbitrary $k$), Conjecture~\ref{conj:cut over} would imply that an object of $\FIsoc(U)$ extends to $\FIsoc(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc(C \times_Y U)$ extends to $\FIsoc(C)$.
 (Again, this holds for unit-root objects by Theorem~\ref{T:unit root1}.) \end{remark}

 One expects the following by analogy with Wiesend's theorem in the $\ell$-adic case \cite{wiesend, drinfeld-deligne}, but we have no approach in mind except in the case where $k$ is finite.

 \begin{conj} For $\calE \in \FIsoc^\dagger(X)$ irreducible, we can find a curve $C \subseteq X$ such that the pullback of $\calE$ to $\FIsoc^\dagger(C)$ is irreducible. \end{conj}